jameshansen/AcornRISCOSSoftwarePreservation_JulianRockeyGames/README.md

 To load my Battletanx mazes, click **New Mazes** type in **MAZES** and press enter.

-I also appear to have lost the Archenoid screens as well.
-As this appears to be a customized version of another game to add a map editor, the originals might be out there.
-The "Screens" file in Data.Archenoid might also be recoverable, not sure.
-Searching **Archenoid** on google doesn't yield any information about this game.
+I also appear to have lost the Archenoid screens as well, as the "Screens" data file is all blank.
+As this appears to be a customized version of another game to add a map editor, the originals might be out there but searching **Archenoid** on google doesn't yield any information about this game.

 To load my Archenoid screens, Press 4 and type in **Newscreens** and press enter.